-Some years ago, I entrusted my only son, my firstborn and my friend, to another woman.
+Some years ago, I entrusted my only son, my firstborn, to another woman.
 Let’s call her Mrs D. She was the first teacher I had encountered as a parent, and I had no idea what to expect.
 I knew teachers deserved respect, and I determined I would not be a “problem parent” like my mother. … Read more Dear Teachers…

 I speak autism.
 Even if you don’t want to learn my language, please understand I’m not always able to speak yours. #AutismAwarenessDay — Leigh Forbes (@spectrum_life) April 2, 2013 Having autism is all about being plagued by light, sounds, smells, tastes, textures, words you don’t understand, and people who don’t care. — Leigh Forbes (@spectrum_life) … Read more Autism Awareness Day – collected tweets

 People can’t help but label other people.
 Our fundamental labels of “friend” or “foe” are essential to basic survival, and the rest lead on from there.
 Subconsiously, we are asking ourselves “is this person going to hurt me?” or “is this person someone I want to become acquainted with?” or “is this person a potential … Read more What’s Wrong with Labels?

 This tweet was prompted by an incident at an autism-awareness event last month.
 Towards the end of proceedings, I spoke to the assembled company about Asperger’s syndrome being a hidden disability, and how my already considerable difficulties were worsened by society’s expectations of normality.
 I said I wanted people to understand that, just because I … Read more A Mild Form of Autism?